Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 6.2.2 Define and deploy the Seldon Core inference graph

-Deploying our models using Seldon Core is simplified through Seldon pre-packaged inference servers and language wrappers or build our own Seldon Inference Graphs.
+Deploying our models using Seldon Core is simplified through Seldon pre-packaged inference servers and language wrappers, or by building our own Seldon Inference Graphs.

-In this case we will use Seldon prebuild Sklearn Server, but there are much more Prebuild servers such as Tensorflow, Huggingface among other Seldon Inference Servers.
+In this case we will use the Seldon prebuilt Sklearn Server, but there are many more prebuilt servers such as TensorFlow, Hugging Face, and other Seldon Inference Servers.

-We can just deploy our model by loading the binaries/artifacts using the pre-packaged model server of our choice.
-Also we can build complex inference graphs that use multiple components for inference if it’s needed.
+We can deploy our model by loading the binaries/artifacts using the pre-packaged model server of our choice.
+We can also build complex inference graphs that use multiple components for inference if needed.

 To run our machine learning graph on Kubernetes we need to define how the components we created in the last step fit together to represent a service graph.
 This is defined inside a SeldonDeployment Kubernetes Custom resource.